RedJocker/42spWebServer/README.md

          - epoll does not allow monitoring regular files
     - [X] handle file reading on EventLoop
     - [X] handle file writing on EventLoop
-    - handle cgi ipc on EventLoop
+    - [x] handle cgi ipc on EventLoop

 - CGI
-  - create folder for cgi module
+  - [x] create folder for cgi module
-  - spawn a php-cgi process
+  - [x] spawn a php-cgi process
   - [X] research how to better deal with IPC
-  - research how to better deal with spawned process
+  - [x] research how to better deal with spawned process
     - one process only dealing with all requests concurrently
-    - one process for each request
+    - [x] one process for each request (for simplicity reasons)
-  - use socketpair for ipc
+  - [x] use socketpair for ipc
     - pair of connected sockets
       - each socket is bidirectional
       - child-cgi
         - [x] redirect child stdin and stdout to one side of socketpair
         - [x]close other side of socketpair
-		- [ ] create envp with cgi variables
+                - [x] create envp with cgi variables
                         - [x] send hardcoded values
-			- send valued based on request
+                        - [x] send valued based on request
                 - [x] call execve
                 - handle error if failed execve and exit
       - server
-        - subscribe read/write to cgi on EventLoop
+        - [x] subscribe read/write to cgi on EventLoop
-        - write request body to cgi
+        - [x] write request body to cgi
         - [x] read cgi-response
           - [x] read a file as if it was a cgi-response with cgi-response content
           - [x] send response based on file read
           - [x] read a cgi-response from ipc to a process without processing any request input

-        - write full response
+        - [x] write full response